mezdahun/PygameModelling22/README.md

 # your installation where x is your python's minor version
 python3 -m venv ./venv

+# Note: On Debian/Ubuntu systems you may receive an error message stating that you need
+# to install the python3-venv package in order to be able to create the environment.
+# In this case, executing 'sudo apt install python3.X-venv' with X indicating your
+# Python's minor version, should resolve the issue.

 # Activate the virtual environment
 source ./venv/bin/activate
 ```